tangbao/NJ-MVC-Appointment-Helper/README.md

 - [Optional but recommended] Create and activate your virtual env, like Anaconda.
 - `pip install -r requirements.txt`
 - Check `config.yaml` if you want some customized settings, like the maximum number of subscriptions a user can create.
-- Rename `config.secret.yaml.example` to `config.secret.yaml`, follow the comments to finish the config.
+- Make a copy of `config.secret.yaml.example`, name it as `config.secret.yaml`, follow the comments inside to finish the config.
 - Run `bot.py` and start using!

 ### Resources